FullHuman/purgecss-docs/guides/razzle.md

 ## Installation

 ### 1. Install the packages
-Once you initialized your project with `npx create-razzle-app my-app`, install the purgecss plugin:
+Once you initialized your project with `npx create-razzle-app my-app`, install the PurgeCSS plugin:

 if you're using `npm`: